mplewis/freevite/NOTES.md

 - [ ] Use background functions for saving event preview image
 - [ ] Upgrade to Bulma 1.0 (or away)
 - [ ] Fix hamburger menu not working on mobile
+- [x] Show all responses to event owner on edit page regardless of response config
 - [x] **RSVP**
 - [x] **Location field**
 - [x] Fix `Test Event` appearing as `Test+Event` in the Hooray created confirmation message